cheddar-me/pbbuilder/README.md

 ```

 ### Caching
-it uses Rails.cache and works like caching in HTML templates:
+It uses Rails.cache and works like caching in HTML templates:

 ```
 pb.cache! "cache-key", expires_in: 10.minutes do